SreejithSanthosh/FTLEhub/docs/Tutorials/FTLECurvedSurface.md

 - Advection parameters ``ct_f`` and ``ct_i`` and ``dt``: If you need to analyze the Lagrangian deformation from $$t=t0$$ to $$t=tf$$, input ``ct_f`` and ``ct_i`` so that ``time(ct_f) = tf`` and ``time(ct_0) = t0``.
 The parameter ``dt`` is the time-step for advection.
 - Regularization parameter ``regulFac`` sets the strength of the regularization used while computing the Lagrangian deformation quantities for noisy velocity fields.
 For further information we refer you to Section S3. in the accompanying manuscript [1].

 3. **Running Code**: After setting the parameters mentioned above, run the code.
-The code will visualize the velocity data on the surface, forward advection $$t0\to tf$$ and backward advection $$ tf \to t0 $$ of tracer particles.
+The code will visualize the velocity data on the surface, forward advection $$t0\to tf$$ and backward advection $$tf \to t0$$ of tracer particles.
 This will be saved in the ``./SaveResults`` folder.
 The deformation information will be displayed as a MATLAB plot using the code written in  ``%% Calculate and Visualize the FTLE values``.